propeller logo

 This command will:

 • Log you into SuperMQ (you must have a SuperMQ user already created; if not, create one using the supermq-cli, curl, or the web UI).
+You can also use the admin user if you have the credentials.

 • Create a domain